fabilab/cell_atlas_approximations_API/docs/source/rest/index.rst

 **Parameters**:
   - ``organism``: The organism of interest.
 Must be one of the available ones as returned by ``organisms``.

-**Returns**: A list of organs for one organism, for which an atlas approximation is available.
+**Returns**: A dict with two keys, one for the organism requested and one for the list of organs in that organism.

 features